lucasssvaz/Unifesp/README.md

 # Unifesp Files

 This repository contains most of the files that I created and/or used during my Computer Engieneering degree at the Federal University of São Paulo.
-Most of the files are in C, feel free to use them as you wish (according to the license).
+Feel free to use them as you wish (according to the license).

 ## Author